 Corporate & Social Responsibility Policy

 Freeman Technology Ltd (referred to herein as “Freeman” or “the Company”), manufactures and distributes instrumentation for measuring the flow properties of powders.
-Headquartered in Tewkesbury, UK, with direct operations and distribution partners in key global territories, Freeman Technology was founded in 1989 by Reginald Freeman.
-In 2018, Freeman Technology became part of Micromeritics Instrument Corporation.
+Headquartered in Tewkesbury, UK, with direct operations in China, Germany, Japan and the USA, Freeman Technology is family owned and was founded in 1989 by CEO Reginald Freeman.
 The company is currently headed by Managing Director, Tim Freeman.

 At Freeman our most valuable asset is our staff.
 Our goal is to provide a high quality work product and impeccable service to our clients/customers, and we cannot do it without talented, dedicated employees.